kitella1/AO3-Skin-Moderno/README.md

 ### Where is the Moderno CSS? ###
 In this repository, you will find the code you need under the Moderno folder, in the Moderno.css file.

+## Credit: ##
+All credit for the original site and HTML must of course go to the fantastic developers behind AO3 at the Organisation for Transformative Works.